TerrifiedBug/homelab/portainer-stacks/homemedia/README.md

 ## ✅ Features

-- 🔐 Secure downloading behind Gluetun (with NordVPN)
+- 🔐 Secure downloading behind Gluetun with NordVPN using NordLynx (WireGuard) for faster speeds
 - 📥 Dual download sources: Usenet (SABnzbd) and BitTorrent (qBittorrent)
 - 🔄 Containers only start when VPN is healthy
 - 📉 Containers automatically shut down if VPN disconnects (via VPN Watchdog)